Mange in dogs and cats

-Veterinarians can mostly determine whether an animal is affected by Mange by observing the symptoms (listed above).
+Veterinarians can usually determine whether an animal is affected by mange by observing the symptoms (listed above).
 Skin scrapings from the affected areas will also be taken and observed under a microscope.

 In many cases it is difficult to spot the mites under the microscope and, often, the dog or cat will have removed many of the mites by scratching before the test is taken.
-In this case, observing the visual symptoms, together with the consideration of your pet’s health history is usually enough.
+In this case, observing the visual symptoms, together with the consideration of your pet’s health history is usually sufficient for diagnosis.

-The treatment for Mange is relatively straight forward.
-It can be topical or systematic and whilst it is uncommon for healthy adult pets to develop Mange problems, all pets in contact should be treated.
-While it is not necessary to separate sick animals from the healthy ones, care should be taken if other pets in the home are recovering from other illness or anything else that may be causing their immune system to be weakened.
+The treatment for mange is relatively straight forward.
+It can be topical or systemic and whilst it is uncommon for healthy adult pets to develop problems associated with mange, all pets in contact with an affected animal should be treated.
+While it is not necessary to separate sick animals from the healthy ones, care should be taken if other pets in the home are recovering from other illness or have a weakened immune system.

-For a topical option, it’s important to give the animal a close clipping of all its hair, paired with the removal of all the scabs, crusty sores and dirt on the skin.
+For topical treatment solutions, it’s important to give the animal a close clipping of all its hair, along with the removal of all the scabs, crusty sores and dirt on the skin.
 Wash the animal with a powerful antiseborrheic shampoo and treat regularly with an acaricidal spray.
-If it’s the best course of action for your pet, your vet will give you information on the best products to use.
+If this is the best course of action for your pet, your vet will give you information on the best products to use.

-The systematic treatment of Mange a number of medicines may be proscribed.
-Your vet may suggest the administration of macrocyclic lactones.
+The systemic treatment of mange includes a number of medicines may be prescribed by the vet, including macrocyclic lactones.

-Mange is a cruel condition that will cause your pet to become intensely irritated and sore.
+Mange is an unpleasant condition that will cause your pet to become intensely irritated and sore.
 Infections to the skin can result in the development of further conditions and its highly contagious nature can mean it can be easily be passed on to other pets.

 When walking your dog, be mindful when taking them to public places where other animals will be present.
-Dog parks are havens for infectious diseases and Mange can be easily picked up from a strange animal.
-Stray dogs will often have Minge infestations and a moment’s contact with your dog can cause an outbreak.
+Dog parks are havens for infectious diseases and mange can be easily picked up from a strange animal.
+Stray dogs will often have mange infestations and a moment’s contact with your dog can cause an infection.

-Keep your cat indoors.
-If your cat comes into contact with stray cats or even wild cats, they may easily attract mites.
+The best prevention for cats is to keep them indoors.
+If your cat comes into contact with stray cats or wild cats, they may easily attract mites.
 Both cats and dogs should avoid socialisation with other animals during periods of recovery from sickness.
-They are much more likely to develop a Mange infestation when their immune system is weak and cannot control the numbers of mites.
+They are much more likely to develop a mange infestation when their immune system is weak and cannot control the numbers of mites.

 Mange can affect any breed of dog or cat.
-While it doesn’t matter what breed your pet happens to be, outdoor pets, together with pets that live or socialise with other animals are far more likely to develop the condition.
+While it doesn’t matter what breed your pet happens to be, outdoor pets, as well as those that live or socialise with other animals, are far more likely to develop the condition.